Contributory copyright infringement: Requirements

 Contributory infringement leads to imposition of liability in two situations.
 First situation is when the defendant, through their conduct, assists in the infringement, and the second situation is when the means for facilitating the infringement such as machinery is provided by the defendant.

 Knowledge

 The knowledge requirement for contributory infringement is an objective assessment and stands fulfilled if the defendant has actual or constructive knowledge of an infringement, i.e., if they has reason to believe that an infringement is taking place.
 But, constructive knowledge need not be imputed to the defendant if the product was capable of significant noninfringing uses.

 Material contribution

 Material contribution is the second requirement of contributory infringement.
-For instance, merely providing facilities or the site for an infringement might amount to material contribution.
+For instance, merely providing facilities for the site for an infringement might amount to material contribution.
 But, some courts put emphasis on the contribution to be 'substantial' and therefore, would hold that providing equipment and facilities for infringement is not in itself determinative of material contribution.